critical to quality tree

 • Customer reviews

-For our cookie delivery service, the primary need we’ll work with is “I want a warm, homemade cookie without leaving my house.”
-Which is relatable.
+For our cookie delivery service example, the primary need we’ll work with is “I want a warm, homemade cookie without leaving my house.”
+(Don't we all?)
 While we’re working with only one critical need in our example, your organization may identify a dozen or more for your product or service.

 2. Identify quality drivers

 Quality drivers are the specific factors that customers will evaluate to determine whether you have sufficiently met their needs and delivered a quality product.
-These quality drivers need to exist for your customers to be satisfied.
-(Again, this is a great time to brainstorm and take advantage of internal resources like a customer support team.)
+If you don't meet these quality drivers, your customers will not be satisfied.
+This is a great time to brainstorm and take advantage of internal resources like a customer support team.

 • An effective app to place orders